nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## 3.2.
 Add exercises : `add`

-Add an exercise to the application, with calories burnt, muscles worked and tags as optional.
+Add an exercise to the application, with date, calories burnt, muscles worked and tags as optional.

 ![add command message](images/addCommandMessage.png)

 Format: `add n/EXERCISE d/DESCRIPTION [at/DATE] [c/CALORIES] [m/MUSCLE]... [t/TAG]...`

 - The format for the DATE should be in the form of DD-MM-YYYY.
+- If DATE is not provided, the default date will be the current day.

 Examples:
 - `add n/running d/10 mins at/31-12-2020 c/100 m/chest m/arm t/home t/gym`